ThucDao/ai-multi-agent-data-analysis-app/README.md

 # AI Multi-Agent Data Analysis App

 A professional, self-contained desktop application that automates end-to-end data analysis workflows on raw CSV datasets.
 Built with a modular **FastAPI** backend and a premium, responsive **Vanilla CSS/JS** frontend, it orchestrates a specialized multi-agent cascade using **LangGraph** to coordinate **Google Gemini LLMs**.
-The application runs a self-correcting subprocess execution sandbox to generate Matplotlib visualizations and compile publication-grade PDF reports via **WeasyPrint**—all packaged into a zero-dependency standalone binary using **PyInstaller**.
+The application runs a self-correcting subprocess execution sandbox to generate Matplotlib visualizations and compile publication-grade PDF reports via **WeasyPrint**, with the entire suite packaged into a zero-dependency standalone binary using **PyInstaller**.

 This highly versatile tool provides value through four key areas:
 1. **Adaptability to Any Dataset**: Dynamically profiles column schemas and structure for any uploaded tabular CSV file without hardcoded assumptions.
 2. **End-to-End Capabilities**: Coordinates the complete data analysis lifecycle from profiling, code generation, and sandboxed execution, to insights extraction and report formatting.
 3. **Developer & Business User Paradigms**: Serves developers via an interactive prototyping notebook and modular codebase to customize or debug, while providing business users with a standalone plug-and-play desktop client requiring zero-setup.
-4. **Dual PDF Engine Support**: Embeds both `xhtml2pdf` (highly portable and setup-free) and `WeasyPrint` (high-fidelity, print-ready CSS rendering) so users can select whichever compiler fits their environment best.
+4. **Dual PDF Engine Support**: Embeds both `xhtml2pdf` (highly portable and setup-free) and `WeasyPrint` (high-fidelity, print-ready CSS rendering) so users can select whichever compiler fits their environment.

 ---